A housing cooperative

 In addition to the right of occupancy, shareholders set the policies of the co-op and control its business.
 The shareholders accomplish their control of the co-op by electing a Board of Directors from the general membership to represent their interests.
 The Board of Directors is responsible for the co-op’s business decisions.
 They oversee and are responsible for the operational and financial well-being of the co-op.

-The specific low purchase price for each individual unit is based upon the number of shares designated for that unit.
-This purchase provides capital to our co-op.
-Annually, every unit accrues an additional stipend which is added to the shareholder's equity in the unit.
-The pricing for units is dependent upon square footage, but is generally around $15,000.
-Additionally, we do not work with investors.
+The specific purchase price for each individual unit is based upon the number of shares assigned to that unit.
+The purchase price provides capital for the co-op.
+Annually, every unit accrues additional value which is added to the shareholder's equity in the unit.
+The price of each unit is dependent upon square footage, but is generally around $10,000, about half of which is the cost of shares.

 A limited number of units are also offered for rent at market rates.

-For more information concerning local Philadelphia area housing cooperatives, please visit the Philadelphia Area Cooperative Alliance https://philadelphia.coop/
+For more information concerning local Philadelphia area housing cooperatives, visit the Philadelphia Area Cooperative Alliance: https://philadelphia.coop/